cbmr-data/cbmr-data.github.io/esrum/source/services/containers.rst

    $  singularity run docker://pegi3s/bwa:0.7.17 bwa

-However, this caches the image in your home folder as described above and it is therefore not recommended for the reasons described above.
+However, this caches the image in your home folder and it is therefore not recommended for the reasons described above.

 Running custom Docker/Podman images
 ===================================